-Load Balancing
+Load Connections

-When connecting loads to the generator set, balance the loads so that the current flow from each line terminal (L1, L2, & L3) is about the same.
+Load Balancing: When connecting loads to the generator set, balance the loads so that the current flow from each line terminal (L1, L2, and L3) is about the same.
 This is especially important if both single phase and three phase loads are connected.
-Any combination of single phase and three phase loading can be used at the same time as long as each line current is about the same (+ or - 10% of median value) and no line current exceeds the nameplate rating of the generator.
-Check the current flow from each line by observing the control panel ammeter.
-Refer to Table 1 for the generator current rating.
+Any combination of single phase and three phase loading can be used at the same time as long as each line current is about the same, within 10 percent of median value, and no line current exceeds the nameplate rating of the generator.
+Check the current flow from each line after connections (procedure following) by observing the control panel ammeter.